opensearch-project/documentation-website/_opensearch/rest-api/search.md

 Parameter | Type | Description
 :--- | :--- | :---
-allow_no_indexes | Boolean | Whether to ignore wildcards that don’t match any indexes.
+allow_no_indices | Boolean | Whether to ignore wildcards that don’t match any indexes.
 Default is true. allow_partial_search_results | Boolean | Whether to return partial results if the request runs into an error or times out.
 Default is true. analyzer | String | Analyzer to use in the query string. analyze_wildcard | Boolean | Whether the update operation should include wildcard and prefix queries in the analysis.
 Default is false.